ankurk91/vue-loading-overlay/README.md

 * Install dependencies - `yarn install`
 * Run webpack dev server - `yarn start`
 * This should open the demo page at `http://localhost:9000` in your default web browser

-## Browser support
-* I have not taken care of old browsers.
-* You can apply [autoprefixer](https://github.com/postcss/autoprefixer) on css to support older browsers.

 ## Credits
 * [Buefy](https://buefy.github.io/#/documentation/loading) loading component